Morphik Configuration Guide

 python quick_setup.py

-for an interactive setup process - Copy and modify the example
+- Copy and modify the example

 morphik.toml

-file - Create your own configuration file manually
+- Create your own configuration file manually

 Registered Models Approach